TheMasterChiev/survey-data-analysis/README.md

-# Survey Data Analysis: Education, Age, and Trust
+# Survey Data Analysis: Education, Age, and Institutional Trust

-This project explores how education and age relate to institutional trust, using survey data comparable to the European Social Survey (ESS).
+This project explores how socio-demographic factors, specifically education and age, relate to institutional trust using survey data comparable to the European Social Survey (ESS).

-The goal is to uncover patterns in how different demographic groups vary in their levels of trust, while applying structured data analysis methods in a reproducible workflow.
+The analysis focuses not only on identifying statistical relationships, but also on evaluating their practical significance through structured data analysis and interpretation.

+---

 ## Overview

-The analysis focuses on three core dimensions:
+The analysis examines three key dimensions:

 - Education (measured in years of education)
 - Age distribution
-- Trust in parliament
+- Institutional trust (measured as a composite scale based on trust in parliament, the legal system, and the police)

-By combining these variables, the project investigates how social and demographic factors relate to institutional attitudes.
+By combining these variables, the project investigates how demographic characteristics relate to broader patterns of institutional trust.

+---

 ## Methods and Approach

-The project follows a structured exploratory data analysis (EDA) workflow:
+The project follows a structured exploratory data analysis (EDA) and modelling workflow:

-- Cleaning and preparing survey data
+- Data inspection and preparation
+- Data quality assessment (missing values analysis)
-- Identifying and quantifying missing values
+- Distribution analysis (histograms and descriptive statistics)
-- Analysing distributions (histograms)
-- Exploring relationships between variables (scatterplots, correlations)
+- Exploration of relationships (scatterplots and correlations)
-- Comparing groups across countries and demographics
+- Group comparisons across countries and demographics
+- Construction of a composite institutional trust scale
+- Reliability analysis (Cronbach’s alpha)
+- Linear regression modelling (OLS) to assess relationships between variables

 The analysis is implemented in a reproducible **Jupyter Notebook environment**.

+---

+## Key Findings

+- Education and age are statistically significant predictors of institutional trust
+- However, their **practical impact is limited**, as indicated by a low R² value
+- Institutional trust is better understood as a **multifactorial concept**, influenced by a broader set of social and contextual variables
+- Combining multiple trust indicators into a composite scale provides a more robust measure than relying on a single variable

+---

 ## Tools Used